siaflab/petal/README.md

 ## Examples

-Here are some example code from our live performance of [space-moere](http://space-moere.org/).
+Here is some example code from our live performance of [space-moere](http://space-moere.org/).

 space-moere #0 - Balloon